rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 #### (Default) Rancher Generated Certificates

-The default is to use the Rancher to generate a CA and use the `cert-manager` to issue the certificate for access to the Rancher server interface.
+The default is for Rancher to generate a CA and use the `cert-manager` to issue the certificate for access to the Rancher server interface.

 The only requirement is to set the `hostname` to the DNS name you pointed at your Load Balancer.